-In compliance with the Municipal System Act 32 of 2000, It is my honour and privilege to present the 2014/2015 Medium Term Revenue Expenditure Framework budget which has been put together to fulfil the mandate that we, as local government have been given by our community to create a better life for our people and to enhance the living conditions of our community and its members.
+In compliance with the Municipal System Act 32 of 2000, It is my honour and privilege to present the 2015/2016 Medium Term Revenue Expenditure Framework budget which has been put together to fulfil the mandate that we, as local government have been given by our community to create a better life for our people and to enhance the living conditions of our community and its members.

 As Greater Letaba Municipality, we take pride in improving the lives of our communities.
 We therefore continue to carry out core mandates commendably, through our service delivery mechanisms.
-Our 2014/15 MTREF is geared towards accelerating service delivery, eliminating poverty and redressing the imbalances of the past.
+Our 2015/16 MTREF is geared towards accelerating service delivery, eliminating poverty and redressing the imbalances of the past.

-In 2013/14 financial year, our municipality had a total operating budget of R269 million (excluding capital grants) and a total expenditure of R151 million.
-In this financial year (2014/15), our total operating revenue budget will be R277 million (excluding capital grants), and a total operating expenditure of R164m.
-The total budget estimated for capital expenditure is R165.9 million.
-From this allocation, R112.5 million will be funded from our own revenue and R53.4 million will be funded from Municipal Infrastructure Grant (MIG).
-This allocation will be spent on public facilities which include: Community Hall, youth information centres, sports complexes, Outdoor gymnasiums, old age facilities, etc.
+In 2014/15 financial year, our municipality had a total operating budget of R233 million (excluding capital grants) and a total expenditure of R159 million.
+In this financial year (2015/16), our total operating revenue budget will be R262 million (excluding capital grants), and a total operating expenditure of R178 million.
+The total budget estimated for capital expenditure is R158.8 million.
+From this allocation, R103 million will be funded from our own revenue and R55.6 million will be funded from Municipal Infrastructure Grant (MIG).
+This allocation will be spent on public facilities which include: Community Hall, youth information centres, sports complexes.

 In ensuring that our municipality is accessible and attractive as a tourism destination, we prioritised road infrastructure.
-We have budgeted for an amount of R93.5 million for the rehabilitation, paving and maintenance of road infrastructure for the 2014/2015 financial year.
+We have budgeted for an amount of R89.49 million for the rehabilitation, paving and maintenance of road infrastructure for the 2015/2016 financial year.

-A budget of R18.2 million has been allocated for additional sporting facilities in our rural villages for the coming two years.
-These facilities will be revamped and improved to take them user friendly for the community, youth in particular.
-These facilities will strive to promote a healthy life style for all, and also endeavour to curb other social ills within the year.
+We have increased funding for sporting facilities to be erected in our rural villages for the coming two years from R18.2 million to R28.2 million.
+These facilities will be revamped and improved to make them user friendly for our communities, youth in particular because the population of our municipality is dominated by youth.
+These facilities will strive to promote and encourage a healthy life style by our youth, and also endeavour to curb other social ills within the year.

-Due to improve globe connectivity and to create an informed society, we have a total budget of R5.2 million geared towards community libraries to make sure that our community members have access to external and worldwide information, and can interact with the world at large.
-These facilities will also assist our children, especially learners to develop and increase their interest on reading which will prepare them towards academic world.
+Due to improve globe connectivity and to create an informed society, we have a total budget of R6.2 million geared towards community libraries to make sure that our community members have access to external and worldwide information, and can interact with the world at large.
+These facilities will also assist our children, especially learners to develop and increase their interest on reading which will prepare them towards academic world and attempt to increase learner performance in our schools.